utiasASRL/lgmath/README.md

 # lgmath

-**NOTE**: this branch is kept identical to the master branch, except that USE_AMENT is set to ON.

 lgmath is a C++ library for handling geometry in state estimation problems in robotics.
 It is used to store, manipulate, and apply three-dimensional rotations and transformations and their associated uncertainties.